Real Name: Inapplicable

 Aliases: "The Monster in My Cellar" (in story title)

-Base of Operations: "Steve Bachman's" home
+Base of Operations: "Steve Bachman's" home, somewhere in America

 First Appearance: Tales of Suspense I#12/3 (November, 1960)

-History: (Tales of Suspense I#12/3) - Science fiction writer "Steve Bachman" was told by his editor to write a monster tale.
+(Tales of Suspense I#12/3 (fb)) - Science fiction writer "Steve Bachman" was told by his editor to write a monster tale.
 Promising to come up with a monster tale to end all monster tales, "Bachman" went home and came up with a new gimmick -- to write a story as though it were really happening to him.
 Sitting at his typewriter, "Bachman" thought about what the monster would look like.
-As he sat there concentrating as hard as he could, trying to visualize the monster, an image came to him.
+As he sat there, concentrating as hard as he could, trying to visualize the monster, an image came to him.
 When he wrote down the description of the creature in detail, a strange thing began to happen -- he began to picture the creature more and more vividly, as though it were coming into existence.

-"Bachman" realized that he underestimated the strength of the monster when it came crashing through the door.
+"Bachman" realized that he had underestimated the strength of the monster when it came crashing through the door.
 Too terrified to flee, "Bachman" was caught in the monster's arms.
-As the creature began to squeeze him, "Bachman" realized that his mind had created the monster, so his mind could also destroy it.
-Repeating that thought in his mind, "Bachman" soon saw that the monster was gone.
-At first thinking that it had all been a nightmare, that maybe it really didn't happen, "Bachman" was stunned when he saw the smashed cellar door.
+But as the creature began to squeeze consciousness from him, "Bachman" realized that his mind had created the monster, so his mind could also destroy it.
+Convincing himself that the monster didn't exist, and repeating that thought in his mind, "Bachman" soon saw that the monster had vanished.

 Left with a lot of unanswered questions, "Bachman" was sure of only one thing -- he'd never write another monster tale again!

-In regards to "Steve Bachman": The writer was never actually named in this story -- it's just a name I derived from writer Stephen King and "Richard Bachman" (one of King's pen names) -- so it's subject to change.
+In regards to "Steve Bachman": The writer was never actually named in this story -- it's just a name I derived from writer Stephen King and "Richard Bachman" (a pen name used by King) -- so it's subject to change.

 Hmm...a monster that came into existence from a writer's imagination...I wonder if it could be an earlier and less powerful incarnation of X, the Thing That Lived.